New customer? Start here.

 But are there any cordless phones which don't require this?
 And if you have multiple cordless phones, does each need to be plugged in somewhere?
-Lets explore some of the nitty gritty details of these so called cordless phones.
+Lets explore some of the specifics of these so-called cordless phones.

 The true cordless phone does exist, and you probably have one in your pocket.
 But we all know about mobiles – is there an actual cordless home phone which doesn't need to be plugged in?

-The mobile will remain as the true cordless phone.
+For the foreseeable future, the mobile will remain as the only true cordless phone.

 Of course, if we wanted to be exhaustively pedantic we could trace our mobiles back to the source of their signals and find a vast, endless labyrinth of wires and cords of all descriptions.
 The telecommunication system relies on these untold kilometres of wires and fibre optic cables; they are the arteries of modern communication.